U.S. breaks records in opening Women's World Cup game, dominates Thailand 13-0

 - Largest margin of victory in a World Cup match

-- Tie: Most goals scored in a game by a USWNT player
+- Tie: Most goals scored by a player in a World Cup match

 - Most individual goal scorers in a single Women's World Cup match

-The previous record for most goals scored by a team was set by Hungary in the 1982 FIFA World Cup.
-In group stage match, Hungary beat El Salvador by a 10-1 scoreline.
+The previous record for most goals scored by a team was set by the Germany women's national football team Women's during the 2007 FIFA Women's World Cup.
+In group stage match, Germany beat Argentina by a 11-0 scoreline.
 The record nine-goal margin of victory in that match was also put to rest by the U.S. Women's 13-goal conquest Tuesday.

 Here's the list of all the goals scored by the U.S.: